-Class hours: 2 lecture and 2 lecture/lab Prereq: "C" or higher in ICS 100 or OAT 121, and ENG 21 or higher Description: An introductory course in microcomputer system maintenance, hardware components and software.
+Class hours: 2 lecture and 2 lecture/lab Prereq: "C" or higher in ICS 100 or OAT 121, and "C" or higher in ENG 21 Description: An introductory course in microcomputer system maintenance, hardware components and software.
 The student will learn hardware troubleshooting, diagnostic procedures and compatibility issues in regard to hardware and software upgrades.
 This course is intended to familiarize the student with the basic hardware and software configurations of the microcomputer.